Updated on: 2/15/2019

 On semi trucks, wheels may break or come loose for several reasons.
-The tire may be uninflated, causing it to overheat and explode.
-It may have “treadburn,” over-worn tread that causes a tire to overheat.
+The tire may be deflated, causing it to overheat and explode.
+It may have “tread burn,” over-worn tread that causes a tire to overheat.
 It may be due to tread separation, when the metal and rubber inside a tire disconnect.
 Or an old, spare tire may rot while in use, causing an accident.

 On passenger cars, the most common reason wheels separate is a failure of the fasteners, either because the lug nuts fall off or because the wheel studs break.
 Improper maintenance is a main cause of these problems, and the separations usually occur 2-4 weeks after the service has been done (tire installation, rotation, etc.).

 Mechanics may not be trained properly on the procedures.
 They may also only use an air gun to tighten the lug nuts, failing to verify the torque readings with a torque wrench.
 Every car has specific tire specifications for torque, and only a torque wrench can verify it.

 When a wheel separates from a vehicle, no matter the size, there is potential serious injury to anyone in the wheel’s path.
 Vehicles almost always lose control or roll over.
 These objects turn into projectiles, and if they hit another vehicle, the damage can be severe (as seen in the accident above).
 When the separation happens on an interstate highway, the bouncing wheel may approach 100 mph.